Type your question then click from the drop-down list 👇

 Join The Toodyay Rangers Facebook Group

-Cats: Cats over 6 months of age must be microchipped, sterilized, and registered with the Shire of Toodyay.
+Cats: Cats over 6 months of age must be micro-chipped, sterilised, and registered with the Shire of Toodyay.
 Responsible cat ownership is encouraged, especially considering the impact of cats on vulnerable native wildlife.
 Owners are advised to contain their cats in suitable enclosures.
 Shire of Toodyay - CATS

 To discuss payment for your Dog registrations or applying for a 3-6 Dog Permit, please contact Shire of Toodyay Admin on 9574 9300